Sergeii971/epam.finalProject/README.md

   [⬆️Table of contents](#contents)

 ### Orders<a name="orders"></a>
-  The result of the customer choosing a car is an order.
+  The result of choosing a car by a customer is an order.
   The order contains information about the vehicle and the customer who ordered it, as well as the date of the application.

   An order is assigned one of two statuses:
   * **In processing**

     Assigned to a new order after the client has placed it
   * **Completed**

-    After the customer has paid, the order status changes to Completed
+    After the customer pays the order, the status changes to **Completed**

   In the event that the Order is completed, but has not been paid, it is considered invalid and is deleted.